moskkat40/dia-landing/README.md

-1. This is a study landing for creative agency's website "AIR"
+1. This is a study landing for creative agency's website "Visionary"
 2. This project uses technologies such as:
   - HTML
   - SCSS